JoolsHattey/webprog-coursework/README.md

 # Architecture

 # Server Storage
 Data is stored primarily on a Cloud Firestore.
-There is also a local backup db option which uses SQLite
+There is also a local backup db option which uses SQLite.

+You can choose to use the local db option by running the 'start:local-db' script.
+This will work completely fine without outside network.